What is the role of the Governing Body?

 - English: Rachel Muers

-We have a rolling program of reviewing all the school policies.
-Some policies are available on this website and all policies can be viewed by contacting the Headteacher, Miss Houldsworth at the school or via email at firstname.lastname@example.org
+We have a rolling programme of reviewing all the school policies.
+Many policies are available on this website and all policies can be viewed by contacting the school by phone or the Head of School, Mr Jordan License, by email email@example.com.

 How can I become a School Governor?

-- You can contact the school to ask if they need a new governor.
+- You can contact a school directly to ask if they need a new governor.

-- You can contact SGOSS – Governors for Schools, which recruits.
+- You can contact Governors for Schools https://governorsforschools.org.uk/

 If you wish to contact the governors, you can speak to them directly or leave a message for any of them at the school office on (0113) 204 3120.